 The Mittal Institute Annual Publications

-Cities in South Asia challenge our very understanding of urban area.
+Released January 2015 Cities in South Asia challenge our very understanding of urban area.
 Space making, mobility, densification, urban migration, and identity formation are a few among a number of the salient issues arising from these cities.
-Experts from a variety of fields have come together in these pages to hold up a cross-disciplinary lens to the paradoxes endemic to urban centers in South Asia; they delineate questions that may remain unanswered but are necessary to frame: How does the beautification of Colombo ignite a contest of religious identities?
-How is it that an urban ritual transforms Calcutta into a magical city of dreams, but only for five days each year?
+Experts from a variety of fields have come together in these pages to hold up a cross-disciplinary lens to the paradoxes endemic to urban centers in South Asia.
+We hope this volume not only sheds light on planning and architecture, and other existing elements of urban development, but also provides a sense of the new forms of urbanism emerging in contemporary South Asia.

+Released January 2014 South Asia is both the place where some of the most acute health problems are aggregated, as well as the place where some of the most innovative solutions, for both the region and the world, can be found.
 In this publication, you will see a range of professional and disciplinary perspectives, from Harvard and outside Harvard.
 Lawyers and physicians, philanthropists and entrepreneurs, policy-advocates and journalists, scientists and designers, epidemiologists and graphic novelists, economists and Open Access advocates, come together to present a rich array of solutions to health challenges.